-- Few: The list of core indicators and questions should be short and concise preferably around 5 indicators measured by no more than 10 questions, because there is limited space in multi-sector data collection initiatives and WASH agencies that run their unilateral sectorial assessments may need to ask agency-specific questions, which reduces the space for core indicators. - Flexible: Core indicators and questions should be developed both at community and household level, so that data collected through assessments that use different unit of measurement is still comparable. - Consensual: The process of developing the core indicators and questions should be as participatory as possible to develop a sense of ownership among the different organizations that will be keener to adopt them. - SMART: Specific indicators should also be SMART that is, specific, measurable, achievable, relevant and time-bound.
+- Few: The list of core indicators and questions should be short and concise preferably around 5 indicators measured by no more than 10 questions, because there is limited space in multi-sector data collection initiatives and WASH agencies that run their unilateral sectorial assessments may need to ask agency-specific questions, which reduces the space for core indicators. - Flexible: Core indicators and questions should be developed both at community and household level, so that data collected through assessments that use different unit of measurement is still comparable. - Consensual: The process of developing the core indicators and questions should be as participatory as possible to develop a sense of ownership among the different organizations that will be keener to adopt them. - SMART: Specific indicators should also be SMART that is, specific, measurable, achievable, relevant, and time-bound.

 The table below shows the most commonly used core indicators for needs assessment.
-These indicators can be considered the bare minimum of WASH indicators that should be used in any household or community level needs assessment.
+These indicators can be considered the bare minimum of WASH indicators that should be used in any household or community level needs assessment (see Annex 2 for GWC, JIAF, and COVID-19 specific indicators).